huanyushi/huanyushi.github.io/_posts/2024/2024-04-10-green-function-zero-temperature.md

 \end{align}
 $$

-## 3. Single particle Green's function for free fermions
+## 3. The single particle Green's function for free fermions
 As an example of the above formalism, we will consider the single particle Green's function for a noninteracting homogeneous system of fermions.
 The Hamiltonian of the system is

 $$